 Can I please do this?

-You don't even know what to do.
+You don't even know what you're doing.

 No, I didn't give the punchline yet.